Chinese Steamed Spare Ribs with Black Beans

 Marinate the Spare Ribs

-Cut the pork into 1 inch bite-sized pieces and place it in a bowl
+Cut the pork into 1-inch bite-sized pieces and place it in a large bowl

-Finely mince the garlic and add it into the bowl with the pork ribs
+Finely mince 2 cloves garlic and add it into the bowl with the pork ribs.

-Add maple syrup (or sugar), soy sauce, dark soy sauce, sesame oil, and water to the bowl and mix the marinade well with the pork.
+Add 2 teaspoons sugar, 1 ½ tablespoon soy sauce, ½ teaspoon dark soy (optional), ½ teaspoon oyster sauce, 1 teaspoon Shaoxing wine, ¼ teaspoon salt, and ½ teaspoon sesame oil, and mix the marinade well with the pork.
 Set it aside to marinate for 15-20 minutes at room temperature.
-Once it has marinated for 15-20 minutes, add the cornstarch into the bowl or pork ribs and mix well with the marinade to form a slurry to coat all the meat.
-(If there is not enough marinade to create a slurry, add 1 tablespoon of water to the meat and mix well until the meat is well coated with the marinade slurry, there shouldn't be any dry clumps of cornstarch.)
+Once it has marinated for 15-20 minutes, add 2 teaspoons potato starch into the bowl of pork ribs and mix well with the marinade to form a slurry to coat all the meat. **I like a thicker sauce, but if you prefer a thinner and runnier sauce, then add 1½ teaspoon of starch instead.**

 Place the spare rib into a shallow bowl or a plate with a high lip and spread it out into a single layer, so that the meat can cook evenly.